Hindi cinema: Scripts, dialogues, and lyrics

-Contemporary mainstream films also use English; according to the article "Bollywood Audiences Editorial", "English has begun to challenge the ideological work done by Urdu."
+Contemporary mainstream films also use English, with the authors of an October 2005 South Asian Popular Culture article writing, "English has begun to challenge the ideological work done by Urdu."
 Some film scripts are first written in Latin script.
-Characters may shift from one language to the other to evoke a particular atmosphere (for example, English in a business setting and Hindi in an informal one).
+Characters may shift between languages to evoke a particular atmosphere (for example, English in a business setting and Hindi in an informal one).
 The blend of Hindi and English sometimes heard in modern Hindi films, known as Hinglish, has become increasingly common.

-For years before the turn of the millennium and even after, cinematic language (in dialogues or lyrics) would often be melodramatic, invoking God, family, mother, duty, and self-sacrifice.
+Before and following the turn of the millennium, cinematic language (in dialogues or lyrics) would often be melodramatic, invoking God, family, mother, duty, and self-sacrifice.
 Song lyrics are often about love and, especially in older films, frequently used the poetic vocabulary of court Urdu, with a number of Persian loanwords.
 Another source for love lyrics in films such as Jhanak Jhanak Payal Baje and Lagaan is the long Hindu tradition of poetry about the loves of Krishna, Radha, and the gopis.

 Music directors often prefer working with certain lyricists, and the lyricist and composer may be seen as a team.
 This phenomenon has been compared to the pairs of American composers and songwriters who created classic Broadway musicals.

+Before 2008, Bollywood scripts were often handwritten because, in the industry, there is a perception that manual writing is the quickest way to create scripts.

 Sound

 Sound in early Bollywood films was usually not recorded on location (sync sound).
 It was usually created (or re-created) in the studio, with the actors speaking their lines in the studio and sound effects added later; this created synchronisation problems.
 Commercial Indian films are known for their lack of ambient sound, and the Arriflex 3 camera necessitated dubbing.
 Lagaan (2001) was filmed with sync sound, and several Bollywood films have recorded on-location sound since then.

-Bollywood films are also notorious for lack or less of Foley sound, due to which most of the times audience don't experience all the sounds from objects on screen.
-Sometimes lound background music makes dialogues inaudible.
-Usually Hindi film's makers do not write Foley artist's name in end credits.